tomfinitely/block-zapper/readme.txt

 No, the zap action only affects blocks that are direct children of the Block Zapper container.
 Other blocks on your page remain untouched.

+= Can I store important data inside Block Zapper blocks? =

+ABSOLUTELY NOT!
+Block Zapper CANNOT save or store data.
+ANY data left in Block Zapper will be LOST when you close the browser window/tab.
+It is a styling cleanup tool only.
+Do NOT use it for storing important content, data, or information.
+The zap functionality will remove custom properties and styling - this is NOT a data storage solution!
+Use it only for cleaning up styling on blocks where you want to reset or remove customizations.

 == Screenshots ==

-1. Block Zapper in the block inserter with database-remove icon
+1. Block Zapper in the block inserter with lightning bolt icon
 2. Container with child blocks showing various custom styling applied
 3. Inspector controls showing selective zap mode with granular options
 4. Inspector controls showing mega zap mode with media preservation